Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

 If you’re not good at what they’re good at, they’ll look down on you.

-Again, everyone has their own specialization that they’re good at.
-Work that they’ve put many years of time into to master.
+Again, everyone has their own specialization they excel in.
+Work they’ve put many years of time into to master.

 So, get off your high horse.